CptFoobar/alfred/README.md

 $ alfred serve -p 11155 -c 2 -d ~/Downloads -f
 ```

-To test this, open your broswer and go this url [http://localhost:11155](http://localhost:11155)
+To test this, open your broswer and go this url: [http://localhost:11155](http://localhost:11155)

 ## Setting up aliases